 For example, disability payments from private sources, such as pensions or insurance benefits, won’t affect SSDI benefits.
 However, workers’ compensation and other public disability benefits will reduce your SSDI benefits or vice versa.

 The general rule followed by SSDI is if you receive workers’ compensation or some other public disability benefit AND SSDI benefits, the total amount of these benefits combined can’t exceed 80 percent of your average current earnings before you became disabled.

 Similarly, if you file for short-term disability when you should have been receiving workers’ compensation benefits, you’ll likely have pay back a portion of the short-term disability benefits you received.
 This is referred to as an “offset.”

-Let’s say, for example, a workers’ compensation claim is denied and worker starts collecting short-term disability benefits.
-Worker hires an experienced workers’ compensation lawyer, and attorney wins.
-Worker is paid benefits.
-But now, worker has been paid twice for the same injury/ illness.
+Let’s say, for example, a workers’ compensation claim is denied and the worker starts collecting short-term disability benefits.
+Worker hires an experienced workers’ compensation lawyer and wins.
+The worker is paid benefits.
+But now, the worker has been paid twice for the same injury/ illness.
 This is not allowed, and the money paid by short-term disability would have to be paid back.